p4rkerw/dpcr_design/hsapiens_chr1_CLCN6.md

 Template        11824670  ...................
 11824652
 ```

-7. Check that the amplicon length is between 50-150 and comparable to other amplicons in the multiplex design
+6. Check that the amplicon length is between 50-150 and that the melting temperatures are comparable to other primers in the multiplex design
 ```

 Sequence (5'->3')	Template strand	Length	Start	Stop	Tm	GC%	Self complementarity	Self 3' complementarity